-- Students in Group 4-7 who are picking up their younger sibling(s) must wait in the classroom of their sibling until parent/guardian pick-up. - Parents need to ensure that if their child has permission to go home alone (Group 7 only), this has been discussed with the class teacher and Head of Campus in order to be permitted.
+- Parents need to ensure that if their child has permission to go home alone (Groups 6 and 7 only), this has been discussed with the class teacher and Head of Campus in order to be permitted.
+There is a letter that will need to be signed by parents to give their permission.
 We strongly recommend that permission to leave school independently begins in February/March.
 These students must leave the school premises at 15:15 and go straight home.
-Students from Group 5 and above may leave with an older siblings if permission is granted by parents, teachers and Head of Campus.

-If children are to be collected for a play-date, etc. by another student's parent/guardian after school, the class teacher and school office (info@aics.espritscholen.nl) need to be notified via email.
-Students will not be sent home with the parent or guardian of another student unless the class teacher has been notified.
+Students from Group 5 and above may leave with an older sibling in the secondary school if permission is granted by parents, teachers and Head of Campus. - If children are to be collected for a play-date, etc. by another student's parent/guardian after school, the class teacher need to be notified via email.
+Students will not be sent home with the parent or guardian of another student unless the class teacher has been notified. - Please ensure your child is collected timely.
+The Welcome Desk will keep record of children who are collected late from school.